Substantially Identical Securities

 Answer 2b: You have potentially triggered a wash sale depending on where the stock price is relative to the strike price when you STO the put.
 Let’s say that in this case the the short put is ITM (strike of 750 and current price of $730).
 At this point an obligation exists to purchase the underlying stock.

 Answer 3: You have not triggered a wash sale because the short put is OTM and no obligation has been created.
 There is no guarantee that the option will expire ITM.
+Therefore, strike price is important!!

-Example 3 (Important of Option Traders)
+Example 3 (Important to Option Traders)

 What if you are trading a bearish vertical position, ie, a Bear Call, and the stock begins to trend upward?
 If you close your Bear Call and open a Bull Call, can you trigger a wash sale?